Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 Tail-risk stats use daily return distributions rather than simple end-point returns.
 They show how ugly the left tail has been, how severe the worst 5% of days were, and whether returns were skewed toward outsized upside or downside shocks.

-The histogram shows the shape of Applied Materials's daily log returns over the Since inception window.
+The histogram shows the shape of Applied Materials's daily log returns over the 5Y window.
 Bars left of the 5% VaR marker are the worst 5% of days; the ES marker is the average loss inside that tail.
 Skew and excess kurtosis describe whether the distribution is symmetric around zero and whether extreme days are more common than a Normal distribution predicts.

-AMAT daily return distribution (Since inception)
+AMAT daily return distribution (5Y)

-AMAT daily return distribution (Since inception)
+AMAT daily return distribution (5Y)

 Log-return histogram with Value-at-Risk and Expected Shortfall markers at the 5% left tail.